01. Mesothelioma Treatment in Flint

 The city of Flint was established in 1819 and saw the largest population boom in the early 1900s.
 As a result, many prominent structures in Flint were built before the dangers of asbestos became well-known.

 Many of these structures now require renovations or demolition.
-These large-scale projects raise concerns about asbestos exposure.
+These large-scale projects may put individuals at risk of asbestos exposure.

 Instances of asbestos and historical buildings in Flint include:

 - The Ramada Inn

 - The Genesee County Administration Building

 The Ramada Inn and Meijer store underwent asbestos abatement before demolitions.
 These structures were considered landmarks to Flint residents, as Flint is a relatively small city.

 Both buildings were located in Flint, across the road from one another.
 Their demolition was part of a town cleanup effort.
 Funding was allocated specifically to asbestos remediation.

 Officials also recognized the potential of asbestos in the Genesee County Administration Building.
 To ensure safety during renovations, they hired an asbestos testing company to inspect the structure.
 The company conducted a survey to identify areas that may contain asbestos.